scriptnull/docsv2/sources/ci/advancedOptions/byon.md

 You can click on the `Edit` button for a build node to edit the node name.
 Nothing else can be edited for a node.

-### Re-initializing a build node
+### Resetting a build node
-You can reinitialize a node by clicking on the `Reinitialize` button.
-This will reset the node and initialize/install everything from scratch.
+You can reset a node by clicking on the `Reset` button.
+This action will initialize/install everything from scratch.

-You can only reinitialize nodes provisioned on Shippable's infrastructure.
+You can only reset nodes provisioned on Shippable's infrastructure.

 If you have added your own build nodes, you will need to re-download the initialization script and run it on your node.

 ### Deleting a build node
 Click on `Delete` to delete your build node.
 This action is final and cannot be undone.

 ---